vita-epfl/trajnetplusplusbaselines/README.md

 Here is how our spatial sampling is performed:

-* Positive sampling: the ground truth position of the primary pedestrian is selected, and small noise is added in order to avoid overfitting.
+* Positive sampling: the ground truth position of the primary pedestrian is selected, and a small noise is added in order to avoid overfitting.

 * Negative sampling: the generation of negative samples was a bit more challenging, since the number of neighbours is not constant and can vary from scene to scene.
 Here are the three main points of our proposed solution: